 On today’s date in 1980, a national telethon supporting Terry Fox’s Marathon of Hope raised more than $10 million for cancer research.

-He ran 5,373 kilometres in 143 days and raised more than $11 million for cancer research.
+Fox ran 5,373 kilometres in 143 days and raised more than $11 million for cancer research.
 Shortly after the end of Fox’s run, CTV held a telethon that raised another $10 million.

-By February 1981, donations hit $24.17 million, reaching Fox’s goal of $1 for each of Canada’s 24 million residents.
+By February of 1981, donations hit $24.17 million, reaching Fox’s goal of $1 for each of Canada’s 24 million residents.
 Since its inception in 1981, the Terry Fox Run has raised more than $650 million via the Terry Fox Foundation.

 In 2005, the Royal Canadian Mint struck a $1 coin commemorating Terry Fox.
 The coin has a weight of seven grams, a diameter of 26.5 mm, a 1.75-mm thickness and a mintage of 20,000.
 The reverse design, by artist Stan Witten, depicts Fox running with a Canadian landscape in the background.
 The obverse features the uncrowned effigy of Queen Elizabeth II.